s183620/Group-15/README.md

 ### Disciplinary expertise and analysis

--What disciplinary (non BIM) expertise did you use to solve the use case?

 To achieve the goal, it will be necessary to have knowledge regarding indoor climate in general, the building regulation and the intended use of the building.
 One would also need knowledge regarding the different buildingmaterials and it's functions which might impact the indoor environment.
 For instance the windowglass and it's transmission.

-- What disciplinary analysis does it require?
 In this project we will try to break down the analysis into four steps.

 Step 1: